 Fact

-Schedule 2 controlled drug prescriptions are only valid for 28 days from the date of signing.
-A prescription cannot be dispensed after it has expired.
-You will need a new prescription from your prescriber.
+Schedule 2 controlled drug prescriptions are only valid for 28 days from signing and cannot be dispensed after expiry.

 Myth